-(ii) Allowance for mortgage losses
+(ii) Allowance for mortgages and interest receivable losses

-The Company reviews mortgages for impairment and will maintain an allowance when required to reduce the carrying value of any mortgages identified as impaired to their estimated realizable amounts.
-The estimated realizable amounts are the principal amount of the mortgages less expected credit losses.
-The expected credit losses, if any, are determined based on historical loan collection experience, payments history of individual mortgages, mortgages past their maturity dates and the value of the security underlying the mortgages.
+The Company reviews mortgages and interest receivable for impairment and will maintain an allowance when required to reduce the carrying value of any mortgages identified as impaired to their estimated realizable value.
+The estimated realizable value is the principal amount of the mortgage and accrued interest less ECLs.
+The ECLs, if any, are determined based on historical loan collection experience, payments history of individual mortgages, mortgages past their maturity dates and the value of the security underlying the mortgages.

-Specific allowances are established for individual mortgages identified as impaired and elected to measure loss allowances at an amount equal to lifetime ECLs.
+Allowances are established for individual mortgages and interest accruals as well as groups of mortgages identified as credit impaired, which the Company has elected to measure at an amount equal to lifetime ECLs.